ivoa/ivoa-web/content/astronomers/vo_glossary.md

 : What a service can do for you - i.e. whether it offers a cone search service, or a TAP service, or a plain web interface, etc. A service can offer more than one capability.

 **Cone Search**
 : A simple data service allowing retrieval of catalogue information on objects within a given radius around a specified location.
-(Viewed in 3D, te radius defines a cone of space.)
+(Viewed in 3D, the radius defines a cone of space.)
 You get a fixed set of columns back, set by the data service in question.

 **Crossmatch**
 : The process of finding records in one data collection that match those in another - for example which object(s) in an optical catalogue are the ID(s) for a list of X-ray sources.
 Clearly this requires that the two data services are interoperable !